 Inovio's proprietary platform hand-held smart device called CELLECTRA® leads the way forward for activation immunotherapy.
 CELLECTRA uses a brief electrical pulse to open small pores in the cell reversibly to allow the plasmids to enter.

-INOVIO's DNA medicine platform's advantages are how fast DNA medicines can be designed and manufactured, the stability of the products that do not require freezing in storage and transport, and the robust immune response, safety profile, and tolerability that have been demonstrated in clinical trials.
-Inovio aims to significantly expand the therapeutic range of monoclonal antibodies with its DNA-encoded monoclonal antibody technology.
+INOVIO's DNA medicine platform's advantages are how fast DNA medicines can be designed and manufactured, the stability of the products that do not require freezing in storage and transport, and the robust immune response, safety profile, and tolerability demonstrated in clinical trials.
+In addition, Inovio aims to significantly expand the therapeutic range of monoclonal antibodies with its DNA-encoded monoclonal antibody technology.
 With dMAb, Inovio encodes DNA to express a monoclonal antibody.
 Injection of the DNA plasmid into a patient generates robust in vivo monoclonal antibody production.
-This approach has the potential to generate in vivo production of therapeutic antibodies.
+Thus, this approach has the potential to generate in vivo production of therapeutic antibodies.

-DNA medicines are composed of optimized DNA plasmids, which are small circles of double-stranded DNA synthesized or reorganized by a computer sequencing technology and designed to produce a specific immune response in the body.
+DNA medicines are composed of optimized DNA plasmids, small circles of double-stranded DNA synthesized or reorganized by a computer sequencing technology designed to produce a specific immune response in the body.
 INOVIO states, 'DNA medicines do not interfere with or change in any way an individual's own DNA.'

 INO-4800 COVID-19 Vaccine History